 7. National Dr. Sun Yat-Sen Memorial Hall

-Dr. Sun Yat-Sen Memorial Hall is a memorial to the Republic of China’s National Father, unsurprisingly named Dr. Sun Yat-sen. It has its own metro stop so its very easy to get to, and you can also walk here from Taipei 101.
+Dr. Sun Yat-Sen Memorial Hall is a memorial to the Republic of China’s National Father, unsurprisingly named Dr. Sun Yat-sen. It has its own metro stop so it is very easy to get to, and you can also walk here from Taipei 101.
 From here you can walk to the Songshan Culture Park across the road.

 8. Songshan Cultural and Creative Park